helenw4/helen-open-api/README.md

 # helen-open-api
-My first Open API Project
+My first Open API Project - Weather Temperature Checker

-You will need to  download and run locally to test this project.
+You will need to  download and run it locally to test this project.
 No special software (like IIS) is required.